Querying LLMs (Chatbots)#

 This list of messages is then used to make the actual prompt:

-prompt = ChatPromptTemplate.from_messages(messages)
+prompt_template = ChatPromptTemplate.from_messages(messages)

 LangChain processes input in chains that can consist of several steps.
 Now, we define our chain which sends the prompt into the LLM.

-chatbot = prompt | llm
+chatbot = prompt_template | llm

 The chatbot is complete, and we can try it out by invoking it: